Paulmicha/common-web-tools/README.md

 scripts/cwt/override/git/init.hook.sh
 ```

-The matching is done by by replacing the leading `cwt/` in filepaths with `scripts/cwt/override/`.
+The matching is done by replacing the leading `cwt/` in filepaths with `scripts/cwt/override/`.
 It works for extensions too.
 Here's an example using an include instead of a hook implementation :

 ```txt
 cwt/extensions/docker-compose/docker-compose.inc.sh